kindaMid72/MainThread-News/README.md

-# MainThread-News
-MainThread-News is a modern web platform delivering the latest tech news automatically.
-Using an integrated auto-scraper, it collects articles from trusted sources, then parses and regenerates them into concise, relevant, and easy-to-read content for daily updates.
+MainThread-News is a modern web platform delivering the latest tech news automatically (well… not yet, but soon™).
+For now, it flexes its manual muscles — yes, we can hand‑craft and post news like old‑school editors.
+Later, with the integrated auto‑scraper API from @kindaMid72, it will collect articles from trusted sources, then parse and regenerate them into concise, relevant, and easy‑to‑read content for daily tech updates.